dpdenton/CarND-Vehicle-Detection/writeup.md

 The sliding window search starts from halfway down the image, as on a flat road vehicles would not be above this point.

-The sliding window searches over 3 scales: 1.5, 2. as this typically covers all sizes of vehicles.
+The sliding window searches over 3 scales: 1.5, 2 and 3 as this typically covers all sizes of vehicles.

 I chose a cell step of 1 to maxmise the chances of detecting a vehicle.
 This resulted in more detections being made, a 'hotter' heatmap, allowing a higher threshold to be applied, which results in more false positives being removed.